RunInUAE

 The standard joystick emulation (kbd2) makes the arrow keys acts as the joystick.
 Unfortunately this stops the arrow keys being seen by the game, and some such as Pinball Fantasies need the arrow keys.

-So for those games you should use the "Control E-UAE > Set joystick to" menu to change it to something else.
+So for those games you should use the "Per-game settings > Set joystick to" menu to change it to something else.
 I suggest kbd1, which uses the number pad.

-Alternatively, there are two ways to manually have different settings: The first is a "per drawer" config file, and the second is a "per program" config file:
+Alternatively, there are two ways to manually have different settings: The first is a "per drawer" config file, and the second is a "per game" config file:

 You can have special config files for ADFs, but you should not copy the main ".uaerc_RunInUAE" file, unless you need AGA.
 Instead create an empty text file with the right name, say using NotePad.